fernandesleticia/cache-api/README.md

 > API that use a cache SQL Query and Russian Doll strategy for a bank statement receipt

 ## Technologies
-The project was build with Rails and Redis
+> The API was build with Rails and the cache is handle by Redis

 ## Basic instructions